nmshd/documentation/_docs_integrate/data-model-overview.md

 ## LocalAttribute

 A LocalAttribute stores the local metadata for an [Attribute](#attributes).
 This is contained within the `content` property of the LocalAttribute.
 The Attribute can be an [IdentityAttribute](#identityattribute) or a [RelationshipAttribute](#relationshipattribute).
+In the [Attribute introduction]({% link _docs_integrate/attribute-introduction.md %}), more details on the terminology related to LocalAttributes can be found.

+### OwnIdentityAttribute

-In the case of IdentityAttributes, there are two situations in which a LocalAttribute is created in the database:
+In the case of IdentityAttributes, there are two situations in which a LocalAttribute is created in the database.

-- The Identity [creates an IdentityAttribute for itself]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-an-identityattribute-for-yourself) (e.g. sets its first name).
+The Identity [creates an IdentityAttribute for itself]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-an-identityattribute-for-yourself) (e.g. sets its first name).
 In particular, it is the `owner` of the IdentityAttribute.
 Such a LocalAttribute is an **OwnIdentityAttribute**.
 The Identity can share an IdentityAttribute of itself with another Identity (e.g. by [exchanging]({% link _docs_integrate/attribute-introduction.md %}#attribute-management-options) it using a suitable [Request]({% link _docs_integrate/data-model-overview.md %}#request)).
 In that case, AttributeForwardingDetails are created that reference the `id` of the OwnIdentityAttribute as `attributeId`.
-- The Identity receives an IdentityAttribute from another Identity (e.g. receives it via a [Request]({% link _docs_integrate/data-model-overview.md %}#request)).
-In that case, a new LocalAttribute is created which is a **PeerIdentityAttribute**.
-An IdentityAttribute received from another Identity cannot be shared further.

-In contrast, [RelationshipAttributes](#relationshipattribute) always exist in the context of a [Relationship](#relationship).
-For this reason, it is not possible for an Identity to have an unshared RelationshipAttribute.
-The [creation of a RelationshipAttribute]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-a-relationshipattribute) corresponds to the creation of one LocalAttribute for its `owner` and one LocalAttribute for the peer with whom the `owner` has established the Relationship in whose context the RelationshipAttribute is to exist.

-- The LocalAttribute of the `owner` is an **OwnRelationshipAttribute**.
-- The peer’s LocalAttribute is a **PeerRelationshipAttribute**.

-A RelationshipAttribute can be forwarded to a peer which is not involved in the Relationship in which the RelationshipAttribute exists if its `confidentiality` is not set to `"private"`.

-- For the Identity which is in the Relationship in whose context the forwarded RelationshipAttribute exists, AttributeForwardingDetails are created that reference the `id` of the source RelationshipAttribute as `attributeId`.
-- For the Identity which received the forwarded RelationshipAttribute, a new LocalAttribute is created which is a **ThirdPartyRelationshipAttribute**.

-In the [Attribute introduction]({% link _docs_integrate/attribute-introduction.md %}) more details on the terminology related to LocalAttributes can be found.

-### OwnIdentityAttribute

 | Name        | Type                                      | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | ----------- | ----------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |